 A goal is a workflow's ultimate objective and allows you to track the success of the workflow.
-Once an enrolled contact meets the criteria of a goal, they are unenrolled and removed from that workflow.
+Goal statistics are used to measure engagement with specific marketing content, and are only available for Marketing Hub Professional and Enterprise subscriptions.
+Once an enrolled contact meets the criteria of a goal, they are unenrolled and removed from the workflow.
+Contacts are only eligible to count toward the goal statistics if they've been sent a marketing email in the workflow.

 Before a workflow action is executed, HubSpot checks to see if the contact fulfills the criteria of the goal.
-If that contact meets the goal criteria, the workflow action will not execute for them; instead, they will be unenrolled from the workflow and count toward workflow's conversion rate.
+If that contact meets the goal criteria, the workflow action will not execute for them.
+Instead, they'll be unenrolled from the workflow and counted toward the workflow's conversion rate.

-Design your goal by defining when your contacts have achieved a specific goal.
-Often, the goal is for contacts to move to a new Lifecycle Stage; you can set your goal criteria as contact's Lifecyle Stage property is equal to MQL or Customer, for example.
-Alternatively, you can set your goal criteria based on the actions that would qualify a contact for a new Lifecycle Stage: contact has filled out a Demo or Consultation form, contact has clicked on a pricing call-to-action, etc.
+Often, the goal is for contacts to move to a new lifecycle stage; you can set your goal criteria as contact's lifecycle stage property is equal to MQL or Customer, for example.
+Alternatively, you can set your goal criteria based on the actions that would qualify a contact for a new lifecycle stage: contact has filled out a specific form, clicked on a specific call-to-action, etc.

 Possible actions and types of offers include: